-The Rusty Nail Winery is family-owned and female-led, with mother Debbie and daughter Melissa at the helm.
+The Rusty Nail Winery is family-owned and female-led, with mother Debbie and daughters Melissa and Leah at the helm.
 Debbie began making wine as a hobby and passion project, but it soon took off with requests from friends and family.
 The pieces fell into place, and The Rusty Nail Winery opened to the public on September 25, 2010.
 Today, Debbie and Melissa operate as business partners, but the whole family supports the winery in less official capacities.

 What’s In A Name…